Sankofa: Interactive Installation

 IG: MayaShae

-“Florida Boy” 2023, Acrylic on canvas
+“Florida Boy” 2023, Acrylic on Canvas

 • Florida Boy challenges common misconceptions of Black American men based on their appearance while celebrating their unique style and joyful spirit.
 This piece connects to the Harlem community by highlighting one of the many African American subcultures present in Harlem that contribute to it being the cultural mecca it has been since the great migration.